Alice Randall Marsh

 Alice Randall Marsh (1869-1929) was an American miniature painter and wife of fellow artist Frederick Dana Marsh (1872–1961).

 Biography

-Marsh née Randall was born in 1869 in Coldwater, Michigan.
+Alice Marsh, née Randall, was born in 1869 in Coldwater, Michigan.
 She attended the School of the Art Institute of Chicago.
 She also traveled to Paris, France, where she studied under Raphaël Collin, Frederick William MacMonnies, Luc-Olivier Merson, and James McNeill Whistler.

-In 1895, while in Paris, she married Frederick Dana Marsh with whom she had three children.
-The couple met in Chicago, where they both attended the School of the Art Institute of Chicago and exhibited work at the 1893 World's Columbian Exposition in Chicago, Illinois.
-Alice exhibited her work in the Illinois Building.
+In 1895, while in Paris, she married Frederick Dana Marsh, with whom she had three children.
+The couple had met in Chicago, where they both attended the School of the Art Institute of Chicago and exhibited work at the 1893 World's Columbian Exposition in Chicago, Illinois.
+Alice also exhibited her work in the Illinois Building.